Arthur McInnarney: 1938 Transfer to Mount Albert

 The McInnarney brothers dad, John was still the club president for the 1938 season.
 At the start of the season Arthur transferred to the Mount Albert United (Mt Albert Lions) rugby league club.
-He made his debut on April 30 against Marist Old Boys (Marist Saints) in their round 4 Fox Memorial Shield match at Carlaw Park on the number 1 field in the 1:30pm kickoff.
-Mount Albert won 18-13 with McInnarney scoring one of their four tries.
-The New Zealand Herald wrote that “one of the features of the game was the promise shown by McInnarney at first five eighths for Mount Albert.
+He made his debut on 30 April against Marist Old Boys (Marist Saints) in their round 4 Fox Memorial Shield match at Carlaw Park on the number 1 field in the 1:30pm kickoff.
+Mount Albert won 18–13 with McInnarney scoring one of their four tries.
+The New Zealand Herald wrote that "one of the features of the game was the promise shown by McInnarney at first five eighths for Mount Albert.
 A recruit from the Ellerslie third grade team, he made a good impression and scored a nice try.
-He has been tutored by the former international Charles Gregory, and, although only 17 years of age, appears to have a bright future”.
+He has been tutored by the former international Charles Gregory, and, although only 17 years of age, appears to have a bright future".
 McInnarney was in fact 19 years of age at this point.
 His coach at Ellerslie, Charles Gregory had been a New Zealand representative from 1925 to 1930.
-The Auckland Star said in comments during the week that “the Mount Albert five-eighths did not team too happily, but there was individual merit in the display given by McInnarney, and he cut through brilliantly on one occasion to cross the Marist try-line”.
-At the May 4 Auckland Rugby League control board meeting McInnarney’s transfer from Ellerslie to Mount Albert was approved.
+The Auckland Star said in comments during the week that "the Mount Albert five-eighths did not team too happily, but there was individual merit in the display given by McInnarney, and he cut through brilliantly on one occasion to cross the Marist try-line".
+At the 4 May Auckland Rugby League control board meeting McInnarney's transfer from Ellerslie to Mount Albert was approved.

-His next game was against Manukau on May 7.
-They lost 17-9 though with “McInnarney and Reece Marshall in the five eighths line there was far more thrust on attack than has been the case in previous weeks”.
-McInnarney “again showed to advantage at first five eighths and had a good partner in Marshall”.
+His next game was against Manukau on 7 May.
+They lost 17–9 though with "McInnarney and Reece Marshall in the five eighths line there was far more thrust on attack than has been the case in previous weeks".
+McInnarney "again showed to advantage at first five eighths and had a good partner in Marshall".
 Mount Albert had a bye in the following round and on the Monday the North Island side was named for the inter-island match with a Probables v Possibles curtain raiser to help the New Zealand choose their side.
 Despite only having just begun his first grade career McInnarney was named in the reserves for the curtain-raiser teams.
 It seems he was not required to take the field in the match.
-In comments before Mount Albert’s round 7 match it was said that “the includion of McInnarney and Marshall has given the inside combination much more speed and thrust…”.
-Mount Albert lost 27-9 with “McInnarney, first five eighths, spoiled some good play by attempting too much alone, and he was often caught in possession”.
-Against City Rovers a week later he scored three tries in a 29-10 win on Carlaw Park 2.
-Both the “five eighths, Pitt and McInnarney, played a splendid games, especially the later, whose opportunism was rewarded with three tries”.
-His first try came after Martin Hansen “broke away, and from a good passing bout the ball was kicked and McInnarney touched down for a try”.
+In comments before Mount Albert's round 7 match it was said that "the includion of McInnarney and Marshall has given the inside combination much more speed and thrust…".
+Mount Albert lost 27–9 with "McInnarney, first five eighths, spoiled some good play by attempting too much alone, and he was often caught in possession".
+Against City Rovers a week later he scored three tries in a 29–10 win on Carlaw Park 2.
+Both the "five eighths, Pitt and McInnarney, played a splendid games, especially the later, whose opportunism was rewarded with three tries".
+His first try came after Martin Hansen "broke away, and from a good passing bout the ball was kicked and McInnarney touched down for a try".